ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ### Choosing plugins

-The basic build comes with a predefined set of plugins grouped in the bar at the top of the page.
+The basic build comes with a predefined set of plugins grouped in a bar at the top of the page.
 Take a moment to check these options out.
 You can freely remove the ones that will not be used in your build.

 {@img assets/img/online-builder-02-predefined-plugins.png 778 Predefined plugins.
-Feel free to remove unneded ones.}
+Feel free to remove unneeded ones.}

 Below the top bar with preselected plugins, you will find a large collection of features that can be added to the custom build.
 Choose the ones that best suit your needs.

 {@img assets/img/online-builder-03-plugin-choice.png 778 Predefined plugins.
-SOme of the plugins to choose from.}
+Some of the plugins to choose from.}

 <info-box hint>
 	Note that some of the plugins require other plugins to work.
 These dependencies are mentioned in the **Require plugin** section of the description box for each plugin.
-If this section is not present - the plugin doesn't need any other plugin to work.
+If this section is not present - the plugin does not need any other plugin to work.

+	Some of these plugins are **premium features** which require additional license to run.
 </info-box>

 Once you choose all the desired plugins, press the **Next step** button on the top right.

 ### Toolbar composition

 Next step allows you to compose the toolbar.
-A simple drag-and-drop workspace allows for adding buttons (representing the plugins chosen in the previous step) to the toolbars.
-The user may change the order of the buttons and group them accordingly.
+A simple drag-and-drop workspace allows for adding buttons (representing the plugins chosen in the previous step) to the toolbar.
+The user may change the order of the buttons and dropdowns and group them accordingly.

 {@img assets/img/online-builder-04-toolbar-configurator.png 753 The toolbar drag-and-drop configurator.}

 <info-box hint>
 	Some of the buttons are pre-placed on the layout but grayed-out.
-You still need, however, to drag them from the lower bar into the upper bar - they will become focused and can be then moved around.
+You still need, however, to drag them from the lower bar into the upper bar - only then will they become focused and can be then moved around.
 </info-box>

 Once you finish designing the toolbar, press the **Next step** button on the top right.

-### Choosing the defaut language
+### Choosing the default language

 Scroll the list of available languages and check the one you want to be the main language of your editor build.